DanielBrunnsaker/GenExp/README.md

 ## Install Python dependencies

-Using Python 3.10.13 the dependencies can be installed from the requirements.txt file, e.g. using conda and the following commands:
+Using Python 3.10.13 and R 4.2.3 the dependencies can be installed from the requirements.txt file, e.g. using conda and the following commands:
 ```
 $ conda create --name genExp python=3.10.13 r-base=4.2.3 && \\
     conda activate genExp && \\